Strand PHIL.I Definitions of Philanthropy

 Benchmark HS.3 Give examples of human interdependence and explain why group formation is one strategy for survival.

-Students demonstrate through a game that we are all connected and that others are affected by things that we believe only affect us.
-They read and review statistics that highlight the lower number of girls than boys who attend schools around the world.
-They identify the reasons for gender inequality in schools and explore what policies and measures are in place for achieving universal primary education for kids all over the world.
+A cooperative game demonstrates that we are all connected and that others are affected by things that we may believe only affect us.
+They read about and discuss gender inequality in global schools and explore what policies and measures are in place for achieving universal primary education for kids all over the world.

 The learner will: